oilogger/oilogger.github.io/_posts/2016-09-12-double-standards-and-nail-yakupov.markdown

 See [the quote by Matt Henderson above](#henderson).

-I'm sorry but this is ridiculous.
-Which of the young players the Oilers drafted starting with Eberle have *actually earned* their first-line spot to show him how that's done?
+Which of the young players the Oilers drafted starting with Eberle (amazingly now the longest-serving Oiler) have *actually earned* their first-line spot to show him how that's done?
 What does it even *mean* to earn a first-line spot?
 Recall that the Oilers' blue-collar fanbase loves stories like Shawn Horcoff's, who famously worked his way up from the 4th line to "earn" a 1st line spot.
 Never mind that the Oilers simply had nobody better than him, gave him an outrageous contract he couldn't live up to, felt obligated to play him in the top-6 to justify the contract, and the Oilers missed the playoffs for 7 of 8 years years once he played on the first line.

 So, did Eberle earn his 1st line spot?
 He was gifted top-6 minutes from day 1 and was never put in the doghouse for terrible defensive play.
+And there was a LOT of it.

 How about Hall?
 Same thing.

 Nuge?
-Not even close.
+Ditto.
+His defensive game is better than Hall's or Eberle's but it's exceeded by its reputation.

 Draisaitl?
 Still hasn't made the first line, but he's **never** had to toil in the bottom 6.
 Neither did Nuge, Hall, or Eberle.